setusoft/scala-sbt-nodejs/README.md

 A docker file for the Scala, SBT and Node.js stack.
 It contains the following technologies:

+- RPM to build RPM packages on a Debian based system
 - Java 8
 - Scala 2.11.8
 - SBT 0.13.11